-UAE and Dubai visit visas free on arrival for some nationalities
+UAE and Dubai visit visas free on arrival for some countries

-Visit visas on arrival as of early 2009 appear to be valid for 30 days (not 1 month, 60 days, or 2 months), irrespective of what the passport stamp or immigration officials tell you.
+- Visit visas on arrival in the UAE from beginning of 2009 appear to be valid for 30 days (not 1 month, 60 days, or 2 months), irrespective of what the passport stamp or immigration officials tell you, except in Dubai, and maybe for UK nationals - see next points.
 Confusion with visa rules in the UAE is common.
 Mind the gap.

 Free Visit Visa on arrival nationalities (valid for 30 days)

-Visit visas can be obtained on arrival in Dubai and UAE if you are a national of one of the 32 (or 33 or 34 or 36) countries in the following table.
-No prior arrangements need to be made and the visa stamp is free when arriving at Dubai International Airport, Abu Dhabi Airport, or other airports.
+Visit visas or entry permits can be obtained on arrival in Dubai and UAE if you are a national of one of the 32 (or 33 or 34 or 36) countries (+13 more countries from 22 Mar 2014) in the following table.
+No prior arrangements need to be made and the visa stamp is free when arriving at Dubai International Airport, Abu Dhabi Airport, or other airports and land or sea borders in the UAE.
 You might have to pay 20 or 30 dhs at UAE land borders.
-Nationals of these countries can also get their UAE visas renewed more easily, for example by driving to Oman and back (but confirm you can get an Omani visa at the border first).
-This list is sometimes referred to as the visa-waiver countries or nationalities but that is not strictly correct as a visitor still receives a visa, it's just that they don't have to pre-apply for one before travelling.
+Nationals of these countries can also get their UAE visas renewed more easily, for example by driving to Oman and back (but first confirm you can get an Omani visa at the border).
+This list is sometimes referred to as the visa-waiver countries or nationalities.

 Citizens of the GCC countries Bahrain, Kuwait, Oman, Qatar, and Saudi Arabia either do not need a visa to enter the UAE, or can obtain one on arrival (conflicting information seen).
 Non GCC national expat residents of GCC countries might be able to obtain a UAE visa on arrival.
 See separate heading below.

-Some country spellings are slightly different on the DNRD website, with our guess in brackets - Liechtain (Liechtenstein), New Zeland (NZ)
+- Some country spellings are slightly different on the DNRD website, with our guess in brackets - Liechtain (Liechtenstein), New Zeland (New Zealand).

 Canada-UAE visa changes